Looking for natural ways to boost your immune system? Here are some ideas to get you started!

 1. Get enough sleep and manage stress.

 Sleep deprivation and stress overload increase the hormone cortisol, prolonged elevation of which suppresses immune function.
+Working on a healthy sleep regimen and learning to manage stress will be well worth the effort.

 2. Use Thieves Essential Oil blend.